Vyral/nick-shivers/_drafts/2-keys-for-buyers-to-take-advantage-of-our-shifting-market.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Our Portland market is shifting, so as a buyer, you need great intel and you need to look at all the comparable homes sold yourself.</em></p>

 Our market is shifting here in Portland, and there are two keys to finding the right home if you’re a buyer.

 First, when I say a “shifting market,” I mean we’re shifting into a neutral-to-slightly-depreciating market.
 As we know, real estate is micro-local, and certain areas are still in a strong seller’s market.
 Overall though, the Portland market is shifting.
 We’re seeing more price reductions and homes spending more days on the market.
 Specifically, we’ve seen a 63% increase in price reductions year over year.